 Integrated companies gain further competitive advantage over non-integrated operators by being able to control the waste stream.
-The ability of these
+The ability of these companies to internalize the collected solid waste

 (i.e., collecting the waste at the source, transferring it through their own transfer stations and disposing of it at their own disposal facility), coupled with access to significant capital resources to make acquisitions, has created an environment in which large integrated companies can operate more cost effectively and competitively than non-integrated operators.